YaminNather/eterna-assessment-1/readme.md

 ### Key Components
 - **DEX**: A flexible DEX interface to allow for a modular system that allows easily extending it with new DEXes.
-- **DEX Router**: Fetches quotes from multiple DEXs and selects the best price
+- **DEX Router**: Fetches quotes from multiple DEXs and selects the best price, easily extendable with new DEXes when needed.
-- **Order Executor**: Manages the complete order lifecycle from routing to confirmation
+- **Order Executor**: Manages the complete order lifecycle from routing to confirmation, with callback for status updates.
-- **Queue System**: BullMQ-based concurrent processing with retry logic
+- **Queue System**: BullMQ-based concurrent processing with exponential backoff retry logic upto 3 times.
 - **WebSocket Streaming**: Real-time order status updates
+- **PostgreSQL bookkeeping**: Order history and status updates stored within PostgreSQL database
+- **Dependency Inversion and Dependency Injection**: Fully utilized Depdency Injection and Inversion for a flexible and testable architecture
+- **Logging**: Structured Logging using Pino for observability

 ## Technology Stack
 - Runtime and Language - NodeJS and Typescript